The brightest GRB ever detected: GRB 221009A as a highly luminous event at z = 0.151: Discussion

 \subsection{Energetics and implications}

-GRB\,221009A is, by some margin, the brightest GRB ever observed (Burns et al. 2023, in preparation).
-Measurements of both the peak flux and fluence are underestimated because it was sufficiently bright to saturate many of the detectors, but, even allowing for this, GRB\,221009A was a factor of 40 more fluent than the next-brightest well-studied burst, GRB\,130427A \citep{maselli14}.
+GRB\,221009A is by far the brightest GRB ever observed \citep{Burns2023}.
+Measurements of both the peak flux and fluence are underestimated because it was sufficiently bright to saturate many of the detectors, but even allowing for this, GRB\,221009A was a factor of 40 more fluent than the next-brightest well-studied burst at the time \footnote{During the review process of this paper, another very bright event was observed, which has now become the second brightest detected GRB; \citep{2023GCN.33414....B}.}, GRB\,130427A {\citep{2014Sci...343...42A,2014Sci...343...51P,maselli14}}.

-The precise isotropic energy release of GRB\,221009A is non-trivial to estimate, due to the difficulty of correcting for saturation effects.
-However, estimates of the fluence lie in the range $\approx(\mbox{1--9})\times10^{-2}$ erg~cm$^{-2}$ \citep{gotz22,2022GCN.32642....1L,frederiks22,2022GCN.32762....1K} and the burst isotropic energy release in the 0.1~keV--100~MeV ``ultra-bolometric'' band \citep{2023MNRAS.tmp..186F} is at least $E_{\rm iso} = 5.9 \times 10^{54}$ erg \citep{2022GCN.32762....1K}.
-This makes GRB\,221009A one of the most intrinsically energetic GRBs ever observed, in addition to its relative proximity.
-If more detailed saturation correction analysis yields a true fluence $\gtrsim10^{-1}$ erg cm$^{-2}$, GRB\,221009A could well be also the most energetic GRB ever observed, at least within the sample of GRBs with known redshift.
+Estimating the precise isotropic energy release of GRB\,221009A is nontrivial because of the difficulty in correcting for saturation effects.
+However, estimates of the fluence lie in the range $\approx(\mbox{1--9})\times10^{-2}$ erg~cm$^{-2}$ \citep{gotz22,2022GCN.32642....1L,frederiks22,2022GCN.32762....1K} and the burst isotropic energy release in the 0.1~keV--100~MeV ``ultrabolometric'' band \citep{2023MNRAS.tmp..186F} is at least $E_{\rm iso} = 5.9 \times 10^{54}$ erg \citep{2022GCN.32762....1K}.
+In addition to being one of the closest, this makes GRB\,221009A one of the most intrinsically energetic GRBs ever observed.
+If a more detailed saturation correction analysis yields a true fluence of $\gtrsim10^{-1}$ erg cm$^{-2}$, GRB\,221009A could well also be the most energetic GRB ever observed, at least within the sample of GRBs with known redshift.